 There is a service that ostensibly tracks actual retail sales of books called Book Scan, but it’s pretty much a joke, even inside the industry.
 The truest indicator of actual sales is…Amazon.
 This is something traditional authors and publishers object to because Amazon’s numbers frequently tell a different story than the industry’s do.

 One other thing to keep in mind about a traditionally published book’s sales ranking is that the books are almost always bought as part of pre-set packages from book jobbers like Baker & Taylor.
 This is especially true of the books you find in libraries.
 Booksellers and librarians sign up for certain types of package programs and then purchase whatever books the jobber includes in that package.
 So these sales aren’t truly a reflection of what books readers are buying or even interested in.

-Don’t be ashamed or afraid of using the system to your advantage the way it is designed to be used.
+Don’t be ashamed or afraid of using the system to your advantage.
 There is almost nothing a micropress or an independent author can do, short of hacking Amazon, that rivals what traditional publishing houses and booksellers do as a matter of course to take full advantage of the system.

 You also might like my post on additional lessons I’ve learned over the past year.